Criminal Justice Studies

 - Enjoy frequent guest speakers and training exercises with evidence technicians, NYS Police Bureau of Criminal Investigations detectives, and K-9 units.

-- As the seat of Delaware County, Delhi, NY, has easy access to local, county, and state police and court proceedings.
+- As the seat of Delaware County, Delhi has easy access to local, county, and state police and court proceedings.

 - Work on special projects or complete an internship with local law enforcement agencies like the Village of Delhi Police, Delaware County Sheriff, SUNY Delhi University Police, and the State Police.